multimedia-eurecat/PTS/README.md

-# Spatial Matrix Synthesis (SM Synthesis, or SMS)
+# Panningtable Synthesis (PTS)

-Publication of the code used to measure the metrics when comparing SM synthesis to VBAP.
+Publication of the code used to measure the metrics when comparing PTS to VBAP.
-Hopefully this code will help the interested reader with their own implementation of SM synthesis.
+Hopefully this code will help the interested reader with their own implementation of PTS.

 # Dependencies, Installation, and Usage